-You’ve finally picked a wedding date and booked a venue!
-Maybe you have told those closest to you all the details, but what about the rest of your guest list?
-This is where your save the dates come in handy.
+You’ve picked a date and booked the venue!
+Your nearest and dearest will probably know all the details, so now’s time to let the rest of your guest list know.
+This is where save the dates come in handy.
 But how do you send them out?!

-- Your names, so they know who is inviting them!
+- Who you are, so they know who is inviting them!

-At the end of the day, sending out your save the dates is the best way to ensure that you get the most RSVP’s so that you can accurately guess how many people will be showing up to your wedding.
+At the end of the day, sending out your save the dates is the best way to ensure that you get the most RSVP’s so that you can accurately guess how many people will be attending your wedding.

-Whether or not you choose to send them digitally or manually, is up to you!
-Hopefully, this has helped you answer the question of “how should I send out my save the dates?”.
+Whether or not you choose to send them digitally or physically is up to you!